priya-vijayakumar1304/langgraph-agent-architecture/README.md

 # LangGraph Agent Architecture

-A structured implementation of graph-based agent systems using LangGraph — covering conditional routing, tool calling, memory, tracing, and human-in-the-loop (HITL) workflows.
+A structured implementation of graph-based agent systems using LangGraph, covering conditional routing, tool calling, memory, tracing, and human-in-the-loop (HITL) workflows.

 This repository incrementally builds from simple LLM graphs to more advanced agentic architectures, focusing on clarity, modularity, and extensibility.